No items found.

 Each of these has two subcategories: waivers on progress payments and final payments.

-So there are four basic types of lien waivers: conditional progress, conditional final, unconditional progress, and unconditional final.
+There are four basic types of lien waivers: conditional progress, conditional final, unconditional progress, and unconditional final.
 Let’s break down the specifics of each.
 (Progress waivers are also sometimes referred to as partial waivers.)

 A conditional progress waiver specifies that you’ll waive your right to file a lien on that part of the project once the GC pays the specified amount.